Scottish Place-Name Survey

-The Scottish Place-Name Survey has several collections of place-names culled from oral and manuscript sources by staff, students and interested, well-informed members of the public.
+The Scottish Place-Name Survey has several collections of place-names culled from oral and manuscript sources by interested and well-informed members of the public.

-Onomastics courses have been part of the Scottish Ethnology teaching programme for many years and it is hoped that these will continue in future.
-During these classes students are given an introduction to Scottish topography and are encouraged to undertake case studies on place-names in their own home area or in parts of Scotland which are of interest to them.
-These projects are lodged in the archives and form an important body of student research.
-The emphasis has always been on collection of material from oral sources, in line with work being done by scholars and students in other parts of the department.
+Onomastics courses are part of the Scottish Ethnology teaching programme.
+Students are given an introduction to Scottish topography and are encouraged to undertake case studies on place-names in their own home area or in parts of Scotland which are of interest to them.
+These projects are lodged in the Archives and form an important body of student research.